teodosin/karta/README.md

 ## Introduction

-Welcome to **Karta**, a budding project currently in development, aimed at rethinking file management and visualization for creative workflows.
+Welcome to **Karta**, a project aimed at rethinking file management and visualization for creative workflows.
 This early-stage application introduces a novel concept: a node-based file browser, designed to visually represent the intricate network of files and folders within digital projects.

 At this stage, Karta is a prototype, exploring the potential to view and manage files as part of an interconnected graph.
 Each file and folder is represented as a node, and the relationships between them are visualized as links.
 This approach is not just about organizing files; it's about understanding the structure and interdependencies of your project at a glance.